-A good weed eater can do a lot of needed jobs, but some jobs are just too difficult for a typical weed eater.
+A good weed eater can do a lot of needed jobs, but some jobs are just too difficult to carry out.
 If you are cutting a neglected backyard of an abandoned home or have property on a steep angle, you will want to use a brush cutter to attack the mess.

 It is a good idea to search for the best brush cutter if you have overgrown foliage like thick or woody grasses, nettles or brambles in the area.

-You are going to be carrying your new brush cutter all over your property.
-If you have steep parts of your yard, holding a massive piece of machinery at a steep angle will be challenging.
+You are going to carry your new brush cutter all over your property.
+If you have steep parts of your yard, holding a massive piece of machinery will be challenging.

 You need to be sure you can hold the weight for long periods of time.
-In general, most brush cutters are going to be around the weight.
+In general, most brush cutters differ slightly in weight.

-However, if you are stuck between two great options, go for the one that weighs a bit less.
-Your arms will appreciate even a few fewer pounds.
+However, if you are stuck between two great options, go for the less heavier one.
+Your arms will appreciate it even with a few fewer pounds.

 If you have used a weed eater or a brush cutter before, you will know there are two kinds of engines: two stroke engines or four stroke engines.

 Two stroke engines are the most common variety, but they require you to mix oil and gas together.
 However, they tend to weigh less and aren’t nearly as large as the four stroke engine brush cutters.

 Two stroke engines are usually more powerful and since they have less moving parts, they are also very reliable.

 A four stroke engine runs just on gasoline, such as the fuel you use for your lawnmower, making it much more convenient.